tsr123456/INDiECAR/README.md

 # INDiECAR Model Suite
-This repository contains the INDiECAR model suite, a collection of three interrelated models designed to support decarbonization strategies in the cement industry.
+This repository contains the INDiECAR model suite, a collection of three interrelated models designed to support decarbonization strategies in the cement industry whih was developed for the publication Strunge et al. (in press).
+"Finding least-cost net-zero CO2e strategies for the European cement industry using geospatial techno-economic modelling", RSC Sustainability.
 The suite includes tools for transport cost calculation, resource technology network optimization, and cost allocation for decarbonization interventions.

 ## Acknowledgments
-The model is based on the work by Collis, Schomäcker, et al. (INTERNAT-BT; Collis, J. and R. Schomäcker (2022).
+The model is based on the work by Collis, Schomäcker, et al. (INTERNAT-BT; [Collis, J. and R. Schomäcker (2022).
 "Determining the Production and Transport Cost for H2 on a Global Scale."
-Frontiers in Energy Research 10), and uses the RTN formulation (INDiECAR-RTN) described by Sunny et al. (Sunny, N., et al. (2020).
+Frontiers in Energy Research 10)](https://doi.org/10.3389/fenrg.2022.909298), and uses the RTN formulation (INDiECAR-RTN) described by Sunny et al. ([Sunny, N., et al. (2020).
 "What is needed to deliver carbon-neutral heat using hydrogen and CCS?"
-Energy & Environmental Science 13(11): 4204-4224) We thank the authors and organizations for their contributions to the foundational methodologies and datasets used in this work.
+Energy & Environmental Science 13(11): 4204-4224)](https://doi.org/10.1039/D0EE02016H) We thank the authors and organizations for their contributions to the foundational methodologies and datasets used in this work.

 The RTN formulation was Elegancy GitHub chain tool.
 The unmodified source code can be accessed here: https://github.com/act-elegancy/chain_tool
 The INTERNAT-BT was in parts based on the shapefile to network package.
 The unmodified source code can be accessed here: https://github.com/Garvit244/Shapefile_to_Network